HicaroD/tChat/README.md

     ```

 ## Usage
-    You can run the program by typing:
+    You can run the program by typing
     ```bash
     python3 main.py -n hicaro____ -ch shroud
     ```
-    -n is the flag for your Twitch nickname and -ch is for the channel name.

 ## License
 [MIT](./LICENSE)